figtools/figgy.docs/getting-started/basics.md

 }
 ```

-In Figgy we want configurations to have a single source of truth, but we also don't want figs to be repeated by
+In Figgy we want configurations to have a single source of truth but avoid unnecessary fig duplication.
-5 different services and stored in 5 different places.
-The problem with having all configurations stored under twigs
+The problem with having all configurations stored under twigs is that it assumes there aren't
-is that it assumes there aren't "global" or "shared" configurations.
+"global" or "shared" configurations.

 ### The solution: Config Replication

 The `/shared` **fig tree** is a special configuration tree where you can store configurations that are shared
 among numerous services.
-This is great for DNS names, database names, and anything else that is used in more than one place.
+This is great for DNS names, database names, and anything else that is used in more than
+one place.

 #### As with all Figgy concepts, the /shared tree is a recommendation.
 It is not enforced by Figgy.